odhyp/portfolio/archetypes/photo.md

 slug = "{{ now.Format "2006-01-02" }}-{{ $pageSlug }}"
 date = {{ now.Format "2006-01-02" }}
-source = "The source of the image" goto = "External URL of the image" location = "Yogyakarta, Indonesia" caption = "A beautiful view"
+source = "The source of the image" href = "External URL of the image" location = "Yogyakarta, Indonesia" caption = "A beautiful view"
 +++